jsilber94/MealPLannerGPT/Questions.md

   - step by step predictions for better results
 - Chain of Thought Prompting
   - use the previous answers/conversation and build on it for context awareness (works with sufficiently large language models)
-- Few Shot Prompting for in-context learning.
+- Few Shot Prompting for in-context learning
   - generate more than 14 meals to improve results
 - Generated Knowledge Prompting
   - greek salad ingredients